jardelrodriguespinto/jardelrodriguespinto/README.md

-- 👋 Hi, I’m @jardelrodriguespinto
+- 👋 Hi, I’m @jardelrodriguespinto.
-- 👀 I’m interested in learn as much as I can.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning JavaScript, Html and Css
+- 🌱 I’m currently learning JavaScript, Html and Css.
 - 💞️ I’m looking to collaborate on projects that I can use my skills
-- 📫 How to reach me a become one day a great Sofware Engineer.
+- 📫 How to reach me: email: ghmagno910@gmail.com and my linkedIn profile: https://www.linkedin.com/in/jardel-rodrigues-pinto-270198167/